rajen-toppo/rajen-toppo/README.md

-## Hi there 👋
+## 👋 Hey there, I’m so glad you’re here!

-👋 Hey there, welcome to my GitHub!
+Welcome to my GitHub profile.

 I’m Rajen Toppo, passionate about data analytics and building practical solutions using Excel, SQL, and Power BI.
 I enjoy working with data, creating reports, and turning raw information into meaningful insights.